- American Physical Society Sites

 Originally named the Doctoral Thesis Award in Chemical Physics, this award was first awarded to Alexander J. White in 2015.
 It has since been renamed the Justin Jankunas Doctoral Dissertation Award in Chemical Physics.
 The renaming, established with friends, family, and colleagues of Justin Jankunas, honors his memory and work as a promising young chemical physicist at the beginning of a promising career.

 Justin Jankunas obtained his doctorate from Prof. Richard Zare at Stanford in 2013 and then worked with Prof. Andreas Osterwalder at the École Polytechnique Fédérale de Lausanne until 2015.
 In this short period he published 19 papers in molecular reaction dynamics until his tragic death in a motorcycle accident in 2015.
 Justin's family, friends, and colleagues have established this award to encourage and recognize other promising chemical physicists.

-A fundraising campaign has begun to establish an endowment of $50,000 to support the annual $1,000 award and related expenses.
-To help DCP achieve its fundraising goal, visit the campaign website.
+There is a fundraising campaign to establish an endowment of $50,000 to support the annual $1,000 award and related expenses.
+To help the APS Division of Chemical Physics (DCP) achieve its fundraising goal, visit the campaign website.
 DCP will support the award initially until the funds are raised.

 The nomination package specified above should be submitted via the Fluid Review website.
-To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.
+To submit a nomination, please see the Prize & Award Nomination Guidelines.

 2019 Selection Committee Members: TBD

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.